-Study Reveals Effects of Fracking on Air Quality Aren’t As Harmful as Expected
+29 May New Study Reveals Fracking’s Effects on Air Quality Not as Harmful as Expected

 The findings, published in the journal Environmental Science and Technology by a group of Drexel University researchers, revealed that air quality in and around fracking wells drilled in northeastern and southwestern Pennsylvania was not a major concern.